-Software can automatically configure the frequency, volume and channels of outreach most likely to be affective with patients based on their past behavior.
+Software can automatically configure the frequency, volume, and channels of outreach most likely to be effective with patients based on their past behavior.
 That information will illustrate the most effective path to guide patients to completely paying their bills.
 For example, you might use automated messages and emails as a low-cost effort to engage a reluctant patient, or simply send statements supplemented with targeted dialing for a patient who’s been identified as more likely to self-resolve their bill.

 This is a way to improve collections as well as provide a more helpful, less frustrating patient experience.
-You may not need to repeatedly reach out to patients likely to pay on their own, but can appropriately remind those who might have missed communications or otherwise forgotten to pay.
+You may not need to repeatedly reach out to patients likely to pay on their own but can appropriately remind those who might have missed communications or otherwise forgotten to pay.
 Additionally, knowledge of a patient’s financial situation can help you include the right information and strike the right tone in your communications

 3. Consider the source

 Finally, it’s important to consider what specific data powers your vendor’s analytics.
-Some source data that can activate a soft credit check.
+Some source data can activate a soft credit check.
 Research has shown, though, that people respond to Healthcare debt very differently than standard consumer debt.
 It’s also a practice that’s begun to attract criticism that it can negatively affect patient trust.
 Consider too that others operate with data sourced from outside the healthcare industry, which will further dull a solution’s accuracy.

 Look into your vendor’s background and ask about how they source their data.
 It’s important for them to qualify and quantify that information—especially because that info is core to the efficacy of your solution.

-Measuring ongoing performance, analyzing trends and re-evaluating your strategy for maximum returns is perhaps the most important factor for the long-term success of your strategy.
+Measuring ongoing performance, analyzing trends, and re-evaluating your strategy for maximum returns is perhaps the most important factor for the long-term success of your strategy.
 That’s why it’s important to choose a partner with extensive experience in the implementation and analysis of self-pay receivables based on P2P.

-If you’re looking for further guidance, Waystar offers a suite of solutions, including Advanced Propensity to Pay, that enhances the patient financial experience.
+If you’re looking for further guidance, Waystar offers a suite of solutions, including Advanced Propensity to Pay, that enhance the patient financial experience.
 Intuitive and easy to implement, our platform can help you improve collections and equip your team to start building the customized experience your patients are looking for.